 Strandgata Street is also full of history, along which there are several colourful villas, interesting for both historical and architectural.

 HOF Harbor and Cultural and Conference Center

-A walk along with the port and the coast is worth starting from the HOF Center.
+A walk along the port and the coast is worth starting from the HOF Center.
 The building was put into use in 2010.
 Since then, it has become an integral part of the city.
 The centre includes concert halls, exhibition and conference rooms.
 There is also a restaurant and free public toilets.
 The Center is able to prepare meetings planned for large audiences.
 That is the reason why the most important events and meetings in the region are held here.

 A walk by the bay is also an ideal place for relaxation and close contact with nature.
 On the way, you can take a closer look at the ship’s mooring in the port.
-You can also take a look at the city panorama from the fjord side.
+You can also take a look at the city panorama seen from the fjord side.

 You will also find interesting sculptures there.
-One of them in the shape of a ship called Sigling (Sailing).
+One of them is in the shape of a ship called Sigling (Sailing).
 It was sculptured by Icelandic artist Jon Gunnar Arnanson.
 He is also the creator of the Sun Voyager sculpture in Reykjavik.
 A walk along the fjord is especially recommended in the late afternoon when the colour of the sky turns deep blue and the colour of the water reflects the red of the setting.